cosmos/ibc/spec/ics-2-consensus-verification/README.md

 ### Desired Properties

-* Blockchains, defined as an infinite list of `Commit` starting from its genesis, is linear; no conflicting `Commit`s can be both validated, thus no data can be rewritten after it has been committed.
-Two `Commit`s are conflicting when both has same height but not equal.
+* Blockchains, defined as an infinite list of `Header` starting from its genesis, is linear; no conflicting `Header`s can be both validated, thus no data can be rewritten after it has been committed.
+Two `Header`s are conflicting when both has same height but not equal.

-* Verifiers can verify future `Commit`s using an existing `TrustedCommit`.
+* Verifiers can verify future `Header`s using an existing `RootOfTrust`.
 When the verifier validates it, the verified header is in the canonical blockchain.

-* `TrustedCommit`s contains an accumulator root(ICS23) that the other logics can verify whether key-value pairs exists or not with it.
+* `RootOfTrust`s contains an accumulator root(ICS23) that the other logics can verify whether key-value pairs exists or not with it.

 ### Technical Specification

 #### Definitions

-* `TrustedCommit` is a blockchain commit which can be used to prove future commits, stored in one blockchain to verify the state of the other.
+* `RootOfTrust` is a blockchain commit which contains an accumulator root and the requisite state to verify future roots, stored in one blockchain to verify the state of the other.
-  Defined as 3-tuple `(v :: Commit -> (Error|TrustedCommit), r :: AccumulatorRoot)`, where
+  Defined as 3-tuple `(v :: Header -> (Error|RootOfTrust), r :: AccumulatorRoot)`, where
-    * `v` is the verifier, proves child `Commit.p` and returns the updated `TrustedCommit`
+    * `v` is the verifier, proves child `Header.p` and returns the updated `RootOfTrust`
     * `r` is the `AccumuatorRoot`, used to prove internal state

-* `Commit` is a blockchain header which provides information to update `TrustedCommit`, submitted to one blockchain to update the stored `TrustedCommit`.
+* `Header` is a blockchain header which provides information to update `RootOfTrust`, submitted to one blockchain to update the stored `RootOfTrust`.
-  Defined as 3-tuple `(p :: CommitProof, v :: Maybe<Commit -> (Error|TrustedCommit),
+  Defined as 3-tuple `(p :: HeaderProof, v :: Maybe<Header -> (Error|RootOfTrust)>,
-  r :: AccumulatorRoot>`, where
+  r :: AccumulatorRoot)`, where
-    * `p` is the commit proof used by `TrustedCommit.v` to verify
+    * `p` is the commit proof used by `RootOfTrust.v` to verify
     * `v` is the new verifier, if needed to be updated
     * `r` is the new `AccumulatorRoot` which will replace the existing one

-* `Consensus` is a blockchain consensus algorithm which generates valid `Commit`s.
+* `Consensus` is a blockchain consensus algorithm which generates valid `Header`s.
-  Defined as a function `TrustedCommit -> [Transaction] -> Commit`
+  Defined as a function `RootOfTrust -> [Transaction] -> Header`

-* `Blockchain` is a subset of `(Consensus, TrustedCommit, [Commit])`, generated by a `Consensus`.
+* `Blockchain` is a subset of `(Consensus, RootOfTrust, [Header])`, generated by a `Consensus`.

 #### Requirements